AMR-/instruction_graph/Readme.md

 Primitive functions can be parameterized (they can take arguments).

-To create a primtiive, you will first define a function.
+To create a primitive, you will first define a function.
 A function meant for an action primitive should not have a return value.
 A function meant for a condition primtive should return `True` or `False`.

 See an example Primitive Library defined below.